h1t3k/Standalone-Kali-Linux/README.md

 The extra space we allocated initially should make sure that any updates won't fill up the boot partition past the allotted space, ensuring that you can use this system for quite a long time!

-To erase the bash history in Kali Linux, use the following terminal commands:

-echo > ~/.bash_history

-To erase the zsh history, use:

-echo > ~/.zsh_history

-After running these commands, you may also want to exit the terminal session to ensure the erasure takes effect.

 Lastly, if you want this on USB and not nvme, remove the internal nvme and place it in an external nvme to USB adapter, boot into a separate Kali live image, identify your target and source and execute:

 sudo ddrescue /dev/sdc1 /dev/sdd1 rescue-1.log